 - New Zealand

 With landscapes that inspired the fantasy saga “Lord of the Rings” and jaw-dropping oceans, New Zealand is a wonderful place to visit.
-Not only that, but the varied regions of mountains, forests, beaches, islands, and plains add depth to the rich culture.
+From Auckland to Milford South, the varied regions of city, mountains, forests, beaches, islands, and plains add depth to the rich culture.
 Although this means that the climate is just as diverse as the people who live here, you can expect warm and tropical in the north and temperate conditions in the south.

 You might be wondering why Australia made it one this list when it has places like Melbourne, where you can experience all four seasons in a single day.
 The country is vast and varied.
 Western Australia, for example, has low humidity, seemingly endless sunshine, and some of the most idyllic landscapes you will ever come across.
 Then, there’s the island called Tasmania, where the same Tolkienesque landscape of NZ await, as well as bright blue skies, calm breezes, colorful cliffs, crystalline lakes and emerald mountains.
 In fact, most of the island is the World Heritage area, meaning all the lush landscape is protected from development.